-- Pension and OPEB contributions after measurement date these contributions are deferred and recognized in the following fiscal year. - Changes in pension and OPEB actuarial assumptions this amount is amortized over a period equal to the average remaining service life of all active employees at the time of the deferral. - Difference in actuarial experience on pension liabilities This difference is deferred and recognized over the estimated average remaining lives of all members determined as of the measurement date.
+- Pension contributions after measurement date these contributions are deferred and recognized in the following fiscal year. - Changes in pension and OPEB actuarial assumptions this amount is amortized over a period equal to the average remaining service life of all active employees at the time of the deferral. - Difference in actuarial experience on pension liabilities This difference is deferred and recognized over the estimated average remaining lives of all members determined as of the measurement date. - Difference in projected and actual earnings on pension assets This difference is deferred and amortized over a closed five-year period.